webcompat/webcompat.com/CONTRIBUTING.md

 Windows users should simply download the most recent Python 2.7 installer and run it again, it installs `pip` by default.

 #### Installing virtualenv
+[Virtual Environment]( https://virtualenv.pypa.io/en/stable/) is a tool to create isolated environments for different projects so as to prevent conflicts.

 ```bash
 # Install virtualenv